 To understand end stage leukemia, and what it looks like, it’s good to first understand a bit about the different types of leukemia — as they each react uniquely within the body.
 1

 There are four main types of leukemia.
-Whether your leukemia is considered myeloid or lymphocytic has to do with which bone marrow cells the cancer begins in.
+Whether your leukemia is considered myeloid or lymphocytic has to do with which bone marrow cells the blood cancer begins in.
 Leukemia will also be referred to as acute or chronic, depending on whether the abnormal cells are immature or mature.

 These are the four main types of leukemia: